 Faced with increasing numbers of stressed students and flustered professors, the Stanford Registrar’s Office has just announced plans to implement a new, Epic Fail grading scale.
-Unlike the number and letter based scales of the past, the epic fail scale will rank students based on skills, ownage, and degree of noobishness.
-We sat down with Mr. Emory Hearst, one of several drafters of the plan.

-“Thank you, we here at the office are very excited about the new measures.”
+“Thank you, we here at the office are very excited about the new measures.

 “What exactly will this achieve, Mr. Hearst?”